hebobibun/golang-clean-architecture/README.md

-# CleanArch
+# Golang Clean Architecture

-Clean Architecture with Golang
+In this Golang REST API project, I am trying to follow clean architecture principles.
+It is designed to be modular, scalable, and easy to maintain.
+The code is organized into logical layers, with each layer having a specific responsibility.
+This separation of concerns makes it easier to understand and modify the code, as well as perform testing and debugging.
 # Features
 ## User :
-- Register anew user
+- Register a new user
 - Login user
 - Show profile
 - Update profile